 Target is Knocked Down and cannot move, use instants, or take actions of any kind for the duration of the effect.
 Once under the effect, it cannot be resisted in any way, however taking damage or other similar shocks/intense sensations inflicted upon the targets body will typically cancel the effect.

 Counts as both Immovable, Unyielding and Uncontrollable; also immune to critical misses, all forms of CC, and cannot be "insta-killed" (i.e. Heart Punch, throat crush, garrote, throat slash, etc...)

 Equal to a characters Initiative stat plus 1d12.
 Rolled at the beginning of each combat to determine turn order.

 Inorganic materials, creatures, or creations are immune to to poison, disease, psychological effects and most non-physical faith-based damage/effects

 The smallest portion of your turn, typically reserved for non-damaging special abilities or weaker attacks

 Target affected is forced backwards X distance.
-Knock-backs do not cause the Knock-down effect unless specifically stated or if causing.
-Knock-back causes if it knocks the target against an immoveable or stationary object/target.
-See for details.
+Knock-backs do not cause the Knock-down effect unless specifically stated or if causing Collision Damage.
+Knock-back causes Collision Damage if it knocks the target against an immovable or stationary object/target.
+See Collision Damage for details.

 Specifies that a particular weapon, within a group that is normally two-handed, is in fact only one-handed.